Back to All Events

 BOOK LAUNCH

-Pat Butler: The Fighting Fitzgerald – The turbulent life and terrible death of a Mayo legend, George Robert Fitzgerald
+Patrick Butler: Fighting Fitzgerald – The turbulent life and terrible death of a Mayo legend, George Robert Fitzgerald

 Launch by Dr Eamon Smith